crossroads/app.goodchat.hk/README.md

 Refer to the best practices written here https://the-guild.dev/blog/graphql-codegen-best-practices

+**Note:** Before running the code generator make sure to set the environment variable for it.
+It should be the same token that you use with GoodCity API.

 Write all your queries in `.graphql` or `.gql` files.
 Then wait for graphql code generator (which should be running in the background and watching for changes) to generate types and documents for you.
 For example if you have a `myOffers.graphql` file like so